Jack Whitten: Exhibitions

 In 2013, curator Katy Siegel organized the exhibition Light Years: Jack Whitten, 1971-73 at the Rose Art Museum at Brandeis University.
 The exhibition featured many works created by Whitten between 1971 and 1973 which had never been exhibited before.
 In 2014, the Museum of Contemporary Art San Diego hosted a 50–year retrospective exhibition of Whitten's work; the show later traveled to the Wexner Center for the Arts in Columbus, Ohio and the Walker Art Center in Minneapolis.
 As part of his Walker engagement, Whitten wrote an Artist Op-Ed on racism and "the role of art in times of unspeakable violence."

 In 2018, the Baltimore Museum of Art hosted the retrospective exhibition Odyssey: Jack Whitten Sculpture 1963–2016, primarily focused on Whitten's sculptural practice.
 Organized at the end of Whitten's life and opened shortly after his passing, the exhibition also traveled to the Met Breuer in New York and the Museum of Fine Arts, Houston.
 In 2019, the Hamburger Bahnhof–Museum für Gegenwart – part of the Berlin National Gallery – hosted the retrospective Jack Whitten: Jack's Jacks, Whitten's first solo exhibition in a European museum.

 In March 2025, the Museum of Modern Art, led by curator Michelle Kuo, presented Jack Whitten: The Messenger, the first monographic exhibit to showcase the entire range of Whitten's artistic media, including sculpture, painting, and printmaking.

 Art market

 Whitten was represented by Hauser & Wirth (2016–2018), Alexander Gray Associates (2007–2016), and Zeno X Gallery.

 Personal life

 Whitten married Florence Squires in the early 1960s and divorced soon after.
 He remarried to Mary Staikos in 1968, whom he had met as a student at Cooper Union.
 He had two children from his two marriages, both girls.

-Whitten died in Manhattan at NewYork-Presbyterian Hospital on January 20, 2018, at age 78 of complications from leukemia.
+Whitten died in Manhattan at NewYork-Presbyterian Hospital on January 20, 2018, at the age of 78 of complications from leukemia.
 Whitten and his second wife Mary resided in Queens, New York, at the time of his death.